openplanet-nl/nadeoapi-docs/docs/core/accounts/trophy-history.md

       type: integer
       description: The number of entries to skip (looking back from the most recent)
       default: 0
+    - name: trophyType
+      type: integer
+      description: The level of trophy to filter for
+      min: 1
+      max: 9
 ---

 Gets a player's earned trophy history, sorted newest to oldest.